 Baccalaureate-oriented credits earned at Harper College are transferable to other institutions of higher learning.

-Extensive transfer information is available to students in D142 and I117.
+Extensive transfer information including college catalogs, transfer guides and applications is available to students in Student Development Centers D142 and I117.
 Students intending to transfer to other institutions are strongly encouraged to consult with the institution as well as Student Development staff members to assure efficient transfer.